MicrosoftDocs/ai-builder/ai-builder-docs/prompts-overview.md

 - You have a basic understanding of how to write prompts.
 To learn more, download the [AI Builder Prompting Guide](https://aka.ms/promptguide).
 - Your environment is in the list of [available regions](availability-region.md).
+- You have a Power Apps, Power Automate or Copilot Studio license, and:
-- You have a Power Apps or Power Automate license.
+    - You have pre-purchased AI Builder credits if you use prompts in Power Apps or Power Automate
+    - You have pre-purchased messages, or pay-go active for messages, if you use prompts in Copilot Studio
 - A Microsoft Dataverse database is installed on the environment.
-- You have an AI Builder add-on.

 ## What a prompt is and how to use it